This site receives compensation for qualified sales and banner clicks referred from this site. Learn More

 So the more “relaxed” urban geometry creates a much more comfortable ride and leaves you feeling like you have more control.

 The high-tensile steel frame is super-durable.
 Granted, steel is heavier than carbon, but it’s also a lot cheaper.
-And, despite the steel frame, this bike is nothing more than a frame, handlebars, wheels and pedals, so it is still pretty light (should be roughly 22-24 lb range, based on Amazon reviews).
+And, despite the steel frame, this bike is nothing more than a frame, handlebars, wheels, and pedals, so it is still pretty light (should be roughly 22-24 lb range, based on Amazon reviews).

 The stock tires are Kenda.
 I like them all right, so it’s a good place to start.
 I typically go upgrade to 700x25c, but if you are doing a lot of urban riding and commuting you will like the wider 700x28c that comes on it.

-Tired of riding as a fixed gear?
+Tired of riding a fixed gear?
 Decide it’s not for you?
 Just take the rear wheel out and turn it around.
 Thanks to the flip-flop hub it instantly converts to a single-speed that can coast.
 It also has a front brake in case you decide to mostly run it as a single speed.

 Why aren’t these wheels quick-release?
-It’s because of all the tension you put on them, pedalling them directly.
+It’s because of all the tension you put on them, pedaling them directly.
 Most other bikes with quick-release wheels use derailleurs to take a lot of the pressure off the axle.
 Bolt-on hubs are much more secure and are ideal for this high-tension application.

 There is a minimal warranty that comes with the Pure Fix bike.
 However, to activate the warranty, you need to have the bike assembled at a professional bike shop (typically costing about $60).